Introduction to intranet software

 - Clear navigation within the page layouts.

-Directory/employee profiles – Personalized employee information is key to connecting your staff across the intranet platform.
+Directory/employee profiles – Personalized employee information is key to connecting your staff across the intranet software.

 Here are example directory features: